iobroker-community-adapters/ioBroker.oilfox/README.md

 ## Changelog

 ### **WORK IN PROGRESS**
+* IMPORTANT: All datastructures change with this update!
-* IMPORTANT: Password needs to be re-entered on update!
+* IMPORTANT: Password needs to be re-entered after update!
 * (inidona) update to new Oilfox API
 * (Apollon77) General updates
 * (Apollon77) Add Sentry for crash reporting